frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 and the moment when interactive stuff is loaded (listeners are attached etc).

-Secondly, if you think about it, handling loading more data using CSR is slightly inefficient at it's core, as **every** client has to transform the data from JSON to the state and render it.
+Secondly, if you think about it, handling loading more data using CSR is slightly inefficient at it's core, as **every** client has to transform the data from JSON to the state and then render it.

 ## Elephant in the room - RSC, Suspense and streaming components